elomagic/dt-tool/README.md

 A tool that helps you to manage Dependency Track content better.

 * Delete outdated projects
+* Collect SBOMs of projects to one ZIP file
 * tbc

 ## Using the library